antongeorgescu/azure-data-warehouse/README.md

+## Two Ways to Build an Azure Data Warehouse

 ### Introduction

 There are many ways to skin a cat in Azure, and that is quite applicable to the case when you need to build a Data Warehouse.
 For the purpose of this presentation we will cover two design choices: one that uses Azure Synapse / Power BI, the other one that uses Azure Sql Server / Power BI.